virtualstate/focus/README.md

 ## proxy

-To provide a new interface for a JSX node, or provide a different object completely, while still providing support for the above JSX accessors, the `proxy` function can be used
+To provide a new interface for a JSX node, or provide a different object completely, while still providing support

 ```typescript jsx
 const { proxy } = await import("@virtualstate/focus");